hongkongkiwi/rust-streaming-client/README.md

-# Bodycam Client - Rust Implementation
+# Streaming Client - Rust Implementation

 A Rust-based body camera client for the PatrolSight security monitoring platform.
 This client simulates a body camera device with real-time recording, incident detection, and hardware integration capabilities.